free-pdk/free-pdk.github.io/chips/index.md

 - `PGR431`
   No further information is known.
 - `XDM{1,2,3,4}n0N`
   These devices apparently consist of the die of a Padauk device from the main numbering scheme and additonal components in the same package.
-Support for them in Mini-C is recent. <div markdown="0">
+  Support for them in Mini-C is recent.

   - `1`: Various
   - `2`: Various